anordin95/a-conceptual-overview-of-asyncio/readme.md

 #### [When to use asyncio & closing thoughts](https://github.com/anordin95/a-conceptual-overview-of-asyncio/blob/main/5-conclusions.md)

 This section briefly describes and contrasts the three common approaches to concurrency and where each is most useful.
-Additionally I offer my thoughts on two aspects of asyncio's design that I think could be improved.